source-separation/tutorial/book/approaches/deep/architectures.md

 between the ground truth source spectrogram and mixture spectrogram with the estimated mask applied, as per usual.

-Many variants of the U-Net architecture have been proposed
+Many variants of the U-Net architecture have been proposed, some which add conditioning on the latent space to control or enhance the output

+(architectures:openunmix)=
 ### Open-Unmix

 Open-Unmix is a

+(architectures:maskinference)=
 ### Mask Inference

 Although many deep learning systems make masks, the term _Mask